mishramurli464/Machine_Learning/(4)k-Nearest_Neighbour.md

 **Anomaly detection:** k-NN can be used to detect anomalies in data, such as fraud detection or fault diagnosis in industrial systems.
 In such tasks, k-NN is used to identify data points that are significantly different from the rest of the data points.

 **Recommender systems:** k-NN can be used in recommender systems to recommend products or services to users based on the similarity between their preferences and those of other users.

+<--This Algorithm might tend to fall in overfitting-->